-I got the idea for this pate from David Lebovitz who made a sardine pate using fresh sardines, Korean red pepper flakes and Japanese togarashi.
+I got the idea for this pâté from David Lebovitz, who made a sardine pâté using fresh sardines, Korean red pepper flakes, and Japanese togarashi.
 Though fresh sardines are not hard to find in my home area, fresh cleaned and filleted sardines are.
-So I decided to make it using canned sardines and seasoning it with Aleppo.
+So I decided to make it using canned sardines and seasoning it with Aleppo (but you can use any dried fragrant chili that you have on hand).
 Serve with toast, sliced baguettes, or crackers for an elegant appetizer.
 Add a simple green salad and a glass of dry white wine, and it becomes a light lunch.
-I've even spread this on a baguette with pickled carrots and daikon for a banh mi style sandwich. —HalfPint
+I've even spread this on a baguette with pickled carrots and daikon for a banh mi–style sandwich. —HalfPint

 fresh thyme leaves

 Serve immediately or refrigerate.
 If refrigerated, let it come to room temperature before serving.